 Thompson’s General Store

 Elaine and I finally got around to visiting a store we heard about some years ago: Thompson’s General Store, in Camargo, Illinois.
 It’s a small store, with main staples, some household goods, beer and wine, and a meat counter.
-We went for the meat, having heard that it was good.
+We went for the meat, having heard that it is good.
 It is really, really good.
 Jack Thompson weighed out hamburger (which he grinds himself), pork chops, a ham hock (one of us makes soup), and a few slices of liverwurst.
 Meat-eaters within driving distance would do well to visit Thompson’s General Store.

 From 2011, here is one fortunate traveler’s photo tour of the store.
 And here is my photograph of a vanishing reality: